Penguins Wives Association

 The Penguins Wives Association plays a vital part in the Penguins organization by assisting with in-game collections, as well as creating special events and programs to fundraise for local charities.

-The Penguins Wives Association embraces the spirit of the holidays as they participate annually in the Adopt-A-Family program, which benefited local underprivileged families.
-Wives and girlfriends of the players, coaches and hockey management provide area families with a variety of new, wrapped gifts for the holidays as part of this initiative.
+The Penguins Wives Association embraces the spirit of the holidays as they participate annually in the Adopt-A-Child program, which benefited local underprivileged families.
+Wives and girlfriends of the players, coaches and hockey management provide area children with a variety of new, wrapped gifts for the holidays as part of this initiative.

-Donated to local charities through the Holidays Online Auction
+Donated to local charities through the Holiday Baskets Auction

 Your help matters